Keenencates/chess/README.md

 # chess
-My implementation of a chess engine
+My implementation of a chess engine.

+In order to play you must have java/jre 8 installed.
+Run the boardgames.jar and then file>new game>chess

 To-do
 -------